-To produce Flood Damage Functionsflood damage functions, floodam.agri requires: i/-(i) an estimate of usual yields, ii/-(ii) an estimate of selling prices, iii/-(iii) an estimate of intermediate consumptions, iv/-(iv) physiological stages and crop management sequence.
-The table 10 lists all the data and their source used in floodam.agri.
+To produce flood damage functions, floodam.agri requires: (i) an estimate of usual yields, (ii) an estimate of selling prices, (iii) an estimate of intermediate consumptions, (iv) physiological stages and crop management sequence.
+The table 9 lists all the data and their source used in floodam.agri.
 There is no homogeneous database that provides information on all the technical and economic data of the crops.
 We had to collect this information from different databases depending on the crop and sometimes complete this information based on expert opinion.
 It is therefore all the more important to be rigorous about making the data used explicit.